What Is Overhead Cost and How to Calculate It

-This means that the business spends twenty cents on overheads for every dollar that it makes.
+This means the business spends twenty cents on overhead for every dollar it makes.

 How Do You Allocate Overhead Costs?

-Allocation of overhead costs is essential in calculating the total cost of manufacturing a product or service and hence in setting a profitable selling price.
+Allocation of overhead expenses is essential in calculating the total cost of manufacturing a product or service, hence setting a profitable selling price.

-To allocate the overhead costs, you first need to calculate the overhead allocation rate.
-This is done by dividing total overhead by the number of direct labor hours.
+You first need to calculate the overhead allocation rate to allocate the overhead costs.
+This can be done in many different ways depending on your business.
+Some might be done by dividing total overhead by the number of products sold or by dividing total overhead by the number of direct labor hours.

 For example, if the total overhead for making a product is $500 and the total direct labor hours is 150 hours, the overhead allocation rate is: